-Amidst all the hearts and flowers and chocolates, the fact is that love is essential for our health and well-being.
+Amidst all the hearts and flowers and chocolates, the fact is that love is essential for a healthy life and our well-being.
 The amount of love we experience in our lives correlates closely to our health and happiness.
 Studies show us that love promotes health in a variety of ways, and is far deeper than the romantic love that we think of on Valentine’s Day.

 But there is a divine Love that is deeper and more profound than anything we can experience humanly; that heals the broken-hearted, gives us a more secure and permanent health, and is never lost.
 It is deeper than the deepest ocean, and more embracing than any human experience of love can offer.